creeper121386/vielab/README.md

 |unet| - | -
 |hdrnet| [github repo (unofficial)](https://github.com/creotiv/hdrnet-pytorch) | [paper link](https://groups.csail.mit.edu/graphics/hdrnet/data/hdrnet.pdf)

-The code architecture of this project is applicable to **ANY** model whose input and output are images, like de-noising, HDR, super resolution, and other kinds of enhancement.
+This project is applicable to **ANY** model whose input and output are images, like de-noising, HDR, super resolution, and other kinds of enhancement.

 ## Environment